fscelliott/docsdonewell/_posts/2023-03-09-ai-tools-for-documentation.md

 My first tests helped me realize that you can't give Copilot big chunks of code to explain.
 You've got to keep it small.

-Here's what Copilot came up with compared to my preceeding explanation:
+Here's what Copilot came up with compared to my preceding explanation:

 > /* Here is the explanation for the code above:
 >